Lifestyle Guide for the Millennial Man in 2017

 Young males today know that though beauty is never skin-deep, personal care does have a deep impact on individual style and social image.
 Generation Y males take good care of their physique in terms of both diet and personal care, nipping stereotypes about unkempt couch potatoes in the bud.

 Up-to-date with chic hairdos, beard styles, grooming trends, and various other beauty tips, millennial men know that good manners and handsome looks are only one segment of the modern male and masculinity puzzle.
 Unlike their grandfathers, today’s guys aren’t averse to the daily shave and an odd go at manscaping ahead of big date nights.
+Most of them pay careful attention to their beard care and proper maintenance of their facial hair.

 The Times in Which Business and Leisure Collide